makerdao/dss-allocator/README.md

 A simple contract for the AllocatorDAO to hold funds in.

 - Supports approving contracts to `transferFrom` it.
-- Note that although the AllocatorVault pushes and pulls NST to/from the AllocationBuffer, it can manage other tokens as well.
+- Note that although the AllocatorVault pushes and pulls NST to/from the AllocatorBuffer, it can manage other tokens as well.

 ### AllocatorRoles